Frequently asked questions

 Every effort is made to ensure new homes are not overcrowded when first tenanted, however this is not always possible.

-The approved program is a guide and is subject to local decision making, land availability and essential services, and overcrowding.
+The approved program is a guide and is subject to local decision making, land availability, essential services, and overcrowding.
 The program may be varied for these reasons and it may result in more or less homes at times.

 Sometimes a single contract may cover work in a number of communities.
 Contractors are required to report on employment data on a monthly basis.
 Where a single contract covers a number of communities, employment data may be captured in overall program employment data, but not at a community level.